ayushshah-xo/Brain-Neural-Link/README.md

 No application configuration exists yet.
 This repository does not include a current runtime configuration file, environment setup, or build pipeline.

-## Screenshots / Demo

-No screenshots or live demo are included because there is no implemented application or device workflow in the current repository.

 ## Research Limitations